 These types of shots are at the foundation of all defensive shooting, and very few of us actually take the time to practice in a focused manner on these basic shots, even on an outdoor range.
 If you’re restricted to shooting on an indoor range, make the most of it by focusing on the foundation shots and making the foundation solid.

 Yes, reloading can be done indoors.
-One of the great advantages of reloading indoors is not having to clean sand out of your magazines.
+One of the great advantages of reloading indoors is not having to clean the sand out of your magazines.
 And who among us couldn’t use a little more practice reloading?
 Practice the three common reloads, the speed reload, tactical reload, and reload with retention (I know, there are some that will argue that the last two are the same thing – they’re not, but that’s not the purpose of this article).

 Reloading is one of those areas where many people are deficient, merely because of environmental factors.
 Be honest, when you’re outdoors do you always let the mag drop?
 Or do you worry about the magazine picking up sand and getting that sand into your gun?
-A great advantage of the indoor range for reloading practice is that you can concentrate more on your reloading technique, and less on how much dirt is in your magazine.
+A great advantage of the indoor range for reloading practice is that you can concentrate more on your reloading technique and less on how much dirt is in your magazine.
 Letting the mag drop on a speed reload becomes less of an issue, so you’re more likely to do it.

 Another weakness many shooters have is the ability to quickly and effectively clear a malfunction.
-By using dummy rounds in the magazine you can induce stoppages, and practice clearing those stoppages, all on an indoor range.
+By using dummy rounds in the magazine, you can induce stoppages, and practice clearing those stoppages, all on an indoor range.
 Imagine how much better you’ll be after an afternoon spent focused on nothing but clearing stoppage after stoppage.

 An added benefit of this type of training is that you also get to focus on trigger control.
 When that dummy round comes up, and the gun goes click, pay attention.
 Did the gun move?
 Or did you maintain trigger control?
 Malfunction clearing drills are one of those things that have many added benefits, and it is a drill set that is well adapted to the indoor range.

-Some gun clubs, and most commercial ranges, have target booths that are “programmable”.
+Some gun clubs and most commercial ranges have target booths that are “programmable.”
 That is, you can set the target to turn at specified time intervals.
 For example, you can set the target to face for two seconds, and set the program to have the target face ten times.
 That gives you ten opportunities to engage the target in a specified time period.
 Just add your own course of fire.

-If you’re fortunate enough to have a system that will allow for 360 degree target rotation, you could hang a “shoot” target backed with a “no shoot” target, and set the program to face either at random.
+If you’re fortunate enough to have a system that will allow for 360-degree target rotation, you could hang a “shoot” target backed with a “no shoot” target, and set the program to face either at random.
 Introducing some target identification/decision making to your training makes it more realistic and relevant.

 If the range does not have programmable targets, you can still bring a shot timer and do timed drills.
 Shooting within specific time limits helps to induce a bit of stress to your shooting.
 It introduces a sense of urgency which is well suited to defensive shooting, and, again, can be done effectively on an indoor range.

 I must confess an affinity for low light training.
-Unfortunately the outdoor range where I shoot does not allow shooting after sunset; something about upsetting the neighbors or some such thing.
+Unfortunately, the outdoor range where I shoot does not allow shooting after sunset; something about upsetting the neighbors or some such thing.

-Enter the indoor range, where the environment is generally lower light than an outdoor range to begin with.
+Enter the indoor range, where the environment is generally lower light than an outdoor range, to begin with.
 The lighting conditions are also, usually, user variable.
 That is, you can turn the lights down, or off.

-In law enforcement we train our people to carry a flashlight, even during the day shifts, because buildings are low light environments, even during the day shifts.
+In law enforcement, we train our people to carry a flashlight, even during the day shifts, because buildings are low light environments, even during the day shifts.
 So what better environment to practice low light techniques than indoors?

 Shooting from Cover

 Many indoor ranges will have a simulated barricade that can be placed in the booth, allowing you to shoot from simulated cover.
-If you range has this as an option, make sure you are clear on the rules and restrictions for this type of shooting at your particular facility.
+If your range has this as an option, make sure you are clear on the rules and restrictions for this type of shooting at your particular facility.